noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 ## best practices / gotchas

+- pushing built services to registry
+  - lol alot of the shiz we did in script.registry.sh is still useful
+  - but you can just prefix the fkn `image: poop` directly in compose ;)
+- only build upstream
+  - downstream envs should use an image built and targeted for that environment
 - never hardcode runtime values
 - some values accept a list/map, prefer to use the map for readability
   - environment, labels, sysctls